itaydafna/urban-gallery/README.md

 ## Responsive

-The app support 2 view-sizes:
+The app supports 2 view-sizes:

 **Desktop** and **mobile**